On this page: Surgery | Chemotherapy | Radiation therapy | Hormone therapy | Targeted therapy | Key points

 This is usually temporary, but it may be permanent for some people.

-Fluid build-up may cause swelling after lymph node surgery.
+Fluid build-up may cause swelling in the arm or breast after lymph node surgery or radiation therapy.
 See ways to manage lymphoedema.

 Chemotherapy uses drugs to kill cancer cells or slow their growth.
-It is usually given before radiotherapy and may be used if:
+It is usually given before radiation therapy and may be used if:

 - the cancer needs to be shrunk or controlled before surgery (neoadjuvant chemotherapy)

-Many different types of chemotherapy drugs are used to treat early breast cancer.
+Many different types of chemotherapy drugs are used to treat early and locally advanced breast cancer.
 The drug combination you are given will depend on the type of cancer, how far it has spread and what other treatments you are having.
 Common drugs include doxorubicin, cyclophosphamide, fluorouracil, docetaxel and paclitaxel.
-Your medical team may also refer to the drugs by their brand names.
+Your health professionals may also refer to the drugs by their brand names.

-Most people will have chemotherapy for 3–6 months.
-Some drugs are given once every three weeks, some are given each week (e.g. once a week for 12 weeks), and some are given on an accelerated schedule (e.g. once every two weeks instead of once every three weeks).
-Not every person with early breast cancer will have the same chemotherapy treatment on the same schedule.
+Most people will have chemotherapy for 3-6 months.
+Some drugs are given once every three weeks, others are given on a faster schedule (e.g. once every two weeks or once a week).
+Not every person with breast cancer will have the same chemotherapy treatment on the same schedule.

 Side effects of chemotherapy

-For some women, periods can become irregular or stop during chemotherapy.
+Some women find that their periods become irregular or stop during chemotherapy.
 Periods may return to normal after treatment, or they may stop permanently (menopause), causing infertility.
-For men, chemotherapy can lower the number of sperm that are produced, which can cause temporary or permanent infertility.
-If you would like to have children in the future, ask your doctor for a referral to a fertility specialist before your treatment starts.
+For men, chemotherapy can lower the number of sperm produced, which can cause temporary or permanent infertility.
+If you may want to consider having children in the future, talk to your cancer specialists about the options and ask for a referral to a fertility specialist before your treatment starts.

-- after breast conserving surgery to help destroy any undetected cancer cells that may be in the breast and to reduce the risk of the cancer coming back (adjuvant treatment)
+- after breast-conserving surgery to help destroy any undetected cancer cells that may be in the breast and to reduce the risk of the cancer coming back

 - sometimes after a mastectomy, depending on the risk of the cancer coming back in the chest area